LambdaSharp/LambdaSharpTool/Samples/ApiSample/ReadMe.md

 # LambdaSharp API Gateway Function

-Before you begin, make sure to [setup your λ# environment](../../Bootstrap/).
+Before you begin, make sure to [setup your λ# CLI](../../Bootstrap/).

 ## Module File

 An API Gateway instance is automatically created for the module when a function has an `Api` attribute in its `Sources` section.
 The `Api` attribute value is composed of two parts: the HTTP method and the request path.
-THe λ# tool creates all required resources and methods using for each function using `AWS_PROXY` as integration.
+The λ# CLI creates all required resources and methods using for each function using `AWS_PROXY` as integration.

 ```yaml
 Name: ApiSample